jacoblarock/fake_voices_xai/README.md

 ### Why separated sub-models?
-As can be seen in the diagram of the model, each input feature is first processed in its own sub-model before being concatenated and run through two final layers, landing at a singular output terminus.
-Because several of the features have a different input shape, it is not practical to concatenate the features together for use as an input for a combined model without producing a large amount of redundant data and potentially misrepresenting the features in their original form. code for pre- model concatenation is present in the repository under the "lines" training method in the classification file, but is presently not used.
-I have not deleted it in case it may become practical in the future.
+As can be seen in the diagram of the model, each input feature is first processed in its own sub-model before being concatenated and processed in what I call the terminus model, landing at a singular output.
+Because several of the features have a different input shape, it is not practical to concatenate the features together for use as an input for a combined model without producing a large amount of redundant data and potentially misrepresenting the features in their original form.
+This kind of preprocessing would also result in convolution and pooling across features, because the model would not be aware of where one feature ends and the other begins.
+Code for feature concatenation in the preprocessing step is present in the repository under the "lines" training method in the classification module, but is presently not used.

 # Explanations
-As of now, the explanations are implemented using local interpretable model-agnostic explanations (LIME).
-The implementation functions by generating intermediate evaluation data, the outputs of each of the sub-models before the concatenate layer, from the initial training data to use as a reference for the local explainer to create its linear approximation.
+As of now, the explanations are implemented using the local interpretable model-agnostic explanations (LIME) method [[8]](#8).
+The implementation functions by generating intermediate evaluation data, the outputs of each of the sub-models before the concatenation layer, from the initial training data to use as a reference for the local explainer to create its linear approximation.
 For the creation of an explanation for the prediction on a new sample, the intermediate prediction data will be generated in the same fashion and used as the datapoint to explain.

 ### Why use intermediate data and not the original inputs?
 The intermediate data serves the purpose of offering a direct way to associate the input features